11 Restaurant Safety Procedures and Rules to Follow

 A consistent cleaning routine can keep your kitchen safe, organized, and up to standard.

-2. Store and Label Food Correctly
+2. Label and Store Food Correctly

 Label all food items with preparation dates, ingredient lists, and expiration dates.
 You can also use color-coded containers.
 Store raw meats away from ready-to-eat foods to prevent cross-contamination.